SymfonyCasts/symfony-ux/sfcasts/stimulus/product-crud.md

 bootstrap four, but it's minor enough that I'm going to ignore it.
 And if you look, our page mostly works, our page still looks just fine.
 You will notice a couple of things that don't look quite right on our form later.
 Well, I'm not going to worry about that right now.

+## make:crud

 Now we need to generate our product admin section back at your terminal, run

 ```terminal
 php bin/console make:crud
 ```

-Let's say we want to generate a CRUD for our `Product` entity and make a bundle.
-One that 30 now asks you the name of your controller class.
-We already have a class called product controller.
-So let's call our new one product admin controller.
-Awesome.
-This created a new product admin controller, a form class, and a bunch of templates.
-Let's go check out the controller source controller, product admin controller, that PHP, ah, let's actually change this.
-You were out before.
-Do you have anything to `/admin/product`?
-Cool.
+We want to generate a CRUD for our `Product` entity.
+MakerBundle 1.30 now asks you the name of your controller class.
+We already have a class called `ProductController`, so let's call this new one `ProductAdminController`.

+And.. done!
+This created the new `ProductAdminController`, a form class, and a bunch of templates.
+Let's go check out the controller:
+`src/Controller/ProductAdminController.php`.
+Oh, let's change the URL to `/admin/product`.
+That's probably a better URL.

 Let's go see what it looks like.
-Head over.
-Let's go to `/admin/product`
+Head over to `/admin/product`.

-And

-Okay.
-That's a good start.
-It's got everything we need.
-No, it doesn't really fit into our design yet.
-Let's change that.
-Open up the pages template, which is that `templates/product_admin/index.html.twig` now, right on top, I'm going to add a `<div>` class `container-fluid` and `mt-4` for some margin.
-And then I'm going to put the D any dev all the way at the end.
-I'm actually going to copy that because we'll need this on all of our templates.
-So I'll go to edit, do that same thing and put the closing div
+And... okay!
+Good start: this has everything we need... though, it doesn't really fit into our design super well.
+Let's improve that a *tiny* bit.
+Open up this page's template, which is `templates/product_admin/index.html.twig`.
+On top, add a `<div>` class `container-fluid` and `mt-4` for some margin.
+All the way at the bottom, add the ending `div`.

-New and finally the show template.
-Awesome.
+Let's copy this... because we'll need it on all of our templates.
+Open edit, do that same thing... add the closing div... `new.html.twig`... and finally `show.html.twig`.

-Let's try the list page again now.
-Okay.
-A little bit better.
-You could still use some margin over here, but I'm not going to worry about it, but good enough for us.
+Refresh the list page again.
+Okay: it's a bit better: it could still use some margin over here, but it's good enough for now.

+## Adding __toString to Make the Select Field Work

+Click to edit a product.
+Ah!

-All right.
-Let's try that.
-Click to edit.
-One of these error class category could not be converted to string.
-This is because the form is trying to make a category drop down and it needs to know how to render each category in that dropdown.
-So we need to do is go into the `src/Entity/Category.php` and anywhere in here, I'll put it at the bottom.
-Let's make a `public function __toString()` method that returns `$this->name`.
-And actually I'm going to type hint that to a string just in case the name is no, that will return an empty string.
-And while we're talking about the form, let's make it a bit smaller in source form product type, it renders with all the fields by default to make our life a little simpler.
-Let's remove `brand` `weight`, `stockQuantity`, `imageFilename`, and also `colors`.
-A lot of nice small focused form.
+> Error class Category could not be converted to string.

+Rude!
+This is because the form is trying to make a category select drop down... and it needs to know what text to use for each option.
+Go into `src/Entity/Category.php` and, anywhere in here - I'll put it at the bottom - add a `public function __toString()` method that returns `$this->name`.
+I'm going to cast that to a string... just in case the name is null.

+Oh, and while we're thinking about the form, I want to make it a bit smaller.
+In `src/Form/ProductType/php`, the form contains *every* field.
+To make life simpler, remove `brand` `weight`, `stockQuantity`, `imageFilename`, and also `colors`.

+Very nice.

-Okay.
-Refresh the edit page now and got it.
-And if we change something and hit update, yes, our buttons do need some styling.
-It works.
+Refresh the edit page now and... it works!
+If we change something and hit update - yes our buttons *do* need some styling - that works too.

-Oh, there's one more change I want to make.
-That'll make our whole example a lot easier to see back over in a `ProductAdminController::index()`, change the query to sort of, to the two sorts, the newest on top.
-We can do that by changing this at `findAll()` to `findBy()` pass it.
-No an empty criteria.
-So it still returns everything.
-And then ID the sending, or it could use a creative that column if you want.
-All right now, refresh and perfect.
-I can see the highest IDs are on top.
-Okay.
-Our setup is ready next.
-Let's create an add button right here on the page that on click opens a bootstrap modal with our form inside.
-We'll accomplish that with a stimulus controller and an Ajax call.
-Okay.
+Oh, but there's one more change I want to make. that will help our example.
+Back over in a `ProductAdminController::index()`, change the query to sort the *newest* on top.
+Do that by changing this `findAll()` to `findBy()`, pass it an empty criteria - so it still returns everything - and then sort by `id` `DESC`.
+You could also use a `createdAt` column if you want.

+Head over and refresh now.
+Perfect: the highest ids are on top.

+Our setup is complete!
+Next: let's create an "add" button right here on the list page that, on click, opens a Bootstrap modal with our form inside.
+We'll accomplish that with a Stimulus controller and an Ajax call.